Alejogb1/job-board/blog-data/what-gradle-converters-version-is-compatible-with-grails-4010.md

 id: "what-gradle-converters-version-is-compatible-with-grails-4010"
 ---

-Okay, let's tackle this.
-Compatibility questions can often be tricky, especially when dealing with specific framework and tooling versions.
+,  Compatibility questions can often be tricky, especially when dealing with specific framework and tooling versions.
 I recall a particularly grueling migration project involving an older Grails application, where mismatched Gradle and plugin versions nearly derailed us entirely.
 From that experience, I've learned that paying close attention to these dependencies is paramount.

 Regarding your question, pinpointing the *exact* Gradle version compatible with Grails 4.0.10 isn't always straightforward; it's less about a hard-coded "this version *only*" relationship and more about what's tested, supported, and ultimately, what *works* reliably without generating headaches.
 Grails 4.0.10 was released some time ago, so its supported Gradle versions have likely matured.
 Broadly speaking, the Grails documentation for version 4.0.x will typically point you to a range of Gradle versions, rather than a single, fixed point.
 From my recollection and past experiences, Grails 4.0.x generally functions quite well with Gradle versions in the 5.x range and into the early 6.x versions.
 A safe bet usually lies within the Gradle 5.6 to 6.5 range, although the documentation should be considered the ultimate source of truth, and more current versions might indeed be compatible.